softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 ### Prelogin UI

+When the user first opens your Chess client application they can execute any of the Prelogin commands.

 | Command      | Description                                                                                                                                                                                                      |
 | ------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Help**     | Displays text informing the user what actions they can take.                                                                                                                                                     |